William Wurster: Career

 In 1940, Wurster married Catherine Bauer, an influential figure in her own right in the field of public housing.
-He met Bauer while both were attending the Harvard Graduate School of Design, where they took classes from the German Socialist city planner Martin Wagner.
+He had met Bauer earlier that year while she was teaching at the University of California Berkeley on January 21,1940 at the home of Alice Griffith, a member of the San Francisco Housing Commission.

 Wurster's graduate studies at Harvard were interrupted when he was appointed dean of the architectural and planning school at Massachusetts Institute of Technology in 1945, a position he held for five years.
 During 1949 and 1950, he simultaneously held the chair of the National Park and Planning Commission.
 Both Bauer and Wurster withstood accusations of disloyalty from the California Tenney Committee during the Red Scare of the late 1940s.

 Also in 1945, Wurster co-founded the firm Wurster, Bernardi & Emmons (WBE) with Theodore Bernardi and Donn Emmons.
 In 1950, he was named dean of the UC Berkeley Architecture school.
 In 1959, he orchestrated the creation of the UC Berkeley College of Environmental Design, which brought the three schools of architecture, landscape architecture and urban planning into one organization.
 He served as its dean until his retirement in 1963 for health reasons.